Jason Allen 13/09/21

 He was their executive chef, and after helping them retain their Michelin Star, he earned one for himself when he took over at Jamavar in Mayfair.

-Now, he’s decided the time is right to fly solo – so he’s opened his debut self-run restaurant Kutir in Chelsea.
+Now, he’s decided the time is right to fly solo – so he’s opened his debut self-run restaurant, Kutir, in Chelsea.

 Set in a stately old town-house, you’ll need to ring the doorbell to enter.
 Once inside, you’ll be enveloped into a peaceful, elegant space decked out with parquet flooring, soft olive walls, floral paintings, a bejewelled central bar and – in the conservatory room – a huge glass skylight flooding the room with light (and a glittering chandelier to take over when it gets dark).

+Kutir is, simply put, one of the best Indian restaurants in London.
 The service is spot on; staff are always there when needed but never overbearing, and the atmosphere is wonderfully pared back and refined – a perfect spot to bring the in-laws.
 But this gentle setting is in complete contrast to the food – vibrant, colourful and packed with spices, scents and flavours that don’t so much spring off the plate as win an Olympic medal for high jumping off it.

 Take a peek at the menu and you’ll find tandoori stone bass with crispy squid; truffle & mushroom khichadi (a rice & lentil kedgeree topped with freshly shaved black truffle); lobster bonda (like a hot, fried dumpling-esque snack); and a 24-hour slow-cooked rogan josh, served with an offal cigar.
 The mains are, of course, fairly substantial, but you can also put together a feast of smaller dishes, from crispy fried potato cakes with spicy chickpeas; delicate scallops with fried aubergine; and masala prawns with coconut and sesame.